BlenderHQ/multiple_camera_render/README.md

 #### Usage

 Download, install, design your multi camera rig layout.
+Define saving path for images and used settings.
+Setup composing if needed.
+In addon UI press what type of render you want: Render all cams or only selected and their order.

 Download the latest version from github: https://github.com/BlenderHQ/multiple_camera_render/releases

 Addon from "Blender for 3D Scanning and Photogrammetry Project"  https://www.patreon.com/BlenderHQ_